 Models (3) and (4) in Table SA-8 add interaction terms between Republicans and the donor-types and suggest some of these effects vary significantly by party.
-In particular, the results on the interaction terms suggest Republican Senate donors are more likely to prioritize nominations; and that the findings on donation amount are driven primarily by Democratic donors.
-For instance, the coefficient on the interaction term between the small donor and Republican indicators is of almost identical magnitude to, but in the opposite direction, of the main effect of being a small donor, suggesting that the overall effect for a Republican is close to zero, and the same occurs for the total amount donated.
+In particular, the results on the interaction terms suggest Republican Senate donors are more likely to prioritize nominations, and that the findings on donation amount are driven primarily by Democratic donors.
+For instance, the coefficient on the interaction term between the small donor and

+Republican indicators is of a similar magnitude to, but in the opposite direction, of the main effect of the total amount donated, suggesting that the overall effect for a Republican is close to zero, and the same occurs for the small donor estimates.
 By comparison, the results indicate that Republican Senate donors are 19-20 percentage points more likely to prioritize judicial appointments than Democratic Senate donors are.
 There is no partian difference, however, among out-of-state donors.